 As of March 1, 2014 we own two (2) issued U.S. patents and three (3) pending U.S. patent applications along with foreign counterparts of such patents and applications in various jurisdictions.
 We co-own both of our issued U.S. patents, and one of our pending patent applications with INSERM, along with their foreign counterparts, pursuant to the terms of our co-ownership and exploitation agreement.
-In addition, as of March 1, 2014, we have exclusively licensed from Xigen ten (10) issued U.S. patents and four (4) pending U.S. patent applications, along with their foreign counterparts in various jurisdictions that cover the composition of matter or method of use of the JNK ligand peptides solely for the treatment of ear disorders.
+In addition, as of March 1, 2014, we have exclusively licensed from Xigen ten (10) issued U.S. patents and four (4) pending U.S. patent applications, along with their foreign counterparts in various jurisdictions that cover the composition of matter or method of use of the JNK ligand peptides in a limited field including the intratympanic treatment of acute sensorineural hearing loss.